 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Especially because the show is such a Long Runner—fifteen years as of 2013—that in theory, a child who has been brought on to have her paternity disproven could end up birthing her own child with disputed parentage.
+One can only hope the children of the paternity show guests never see the episode(s) featuring their parents, especially in the case of promiscuous mothers.
+This is especially because the show is such a Long Runner, sixteen years as of 2014, that in theory, a child who has been brought on to have her paternity disproven could end up birthing her own child with disputed parentage.

 Maury is also the source of "CHICKEN TETRAZINNI!", a favorite clip on The Soup and the winner of the show's best moment of the year.

 The moments when someone is hoping they are the father of a child, regardless of the results.

 While we're at it, the times when it's the child him or herself that is looking for the father.

 A man finds out he is not the father when he wanted to be (this tends to be genuinely heartbreaking).
 This is made substantially worse if the man decides to leave the woman if the child isn't his, as this will usually result in the man getting booed off the stage.